 Coppice House is a family run guest house surrounded by many local facilities, minutes away from fine restaurants and local shops, and directly opposite Callander Meadows.
 I has six bedrooms all featuring ensuite shower or bathrooms, and a comfortable guest lounge in which to relax no matter what the weather.

 Abbotsford Lodge is a large Victorian house built around 1890; it is now a beautiful, modern 4-star B&B within walking distance to the bustling centre of Callander.
-With stunning rooms and a relaxing lounge this is the ideal place for you to unwind after a day’s walking.
-Most of the main rooms in the house retain many of their original features, and all rooms have colour televisions, tea and coffee making facilities.
+With stunning rooms and a relaxing lounge, this is the ideal place for you to unwind after a day of exploration.

-Annfield is a beautiful family run guest house built in 1875 as a wealthy Glasgow merchant’s country retreat.
+Annfield is a beautiful family-run guest house built in 1875 as a wealthy Glasgow merchant’s country retreat.
 The six bedrooms are furnished and decorated to a high standard, offering very comfortable accommodation and everything you would expect to make your stay enjoyable.
-All rooms have goosedown duvets and high quality bed-linen.
-There is also an lcd tv, a hairdryer and a well-stocked hospitality tray in each room.

 The route back to Edinburgh leads you past the historic town of Stirling, Scotland's heritage capital.
 Stirling Castle is a must-see attraction with its palace vaults, Great Hall and Royal Chapel, as is the National Wallace Monument, a famous landmark and museum which tells the story of how William Wallace led his troops to victory at the first war of Scottish independence, the Battle of Stirling Bridge in 1297.